DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Pick Your Sacrifices

-The first thing you will need to do and probably the hardest thing is picking which tasks you will give up.
-There are some things in your life that you will probably need to give up.
+The first thing you need to do and probably the hardest thing is picking which daily tasks to give up.

-These could be small things like watching TV.
-They could be bigger things too like certain cleaning habits that get changed.
+These could be small things like watching TV or they could be bigger things too like chores or social engagements.

 You can do things like only vacuum once a week instead of every day.
 That extra 30 minutes daily will go a long way into completing a few business tasks.

 I recommend creating a list of all your daily, weekly, and monthly tasks.
 Put a little star next to the most important tasks that you cannot stop doing.
-Put circles next to the ones that you can do less to save time.
+Put circles next to the ones that you can do less to of to save time.
+Any tasks left over can be removed completely from your schedule.

 Related Post: 10 Habits of Highly Motivated People